2025

 In large-scale additive manufacturing, automation is the difference between a pilot farm and a real factory.
 Bed handling, part removal, and job scheduling are now common practice.
 Yet one critical step often remains manual: changing filament.

 It sounds minor, but every spool that runs out can halt production, require operator time, and introduce errors.
-For a high-volume or multi-material workflow, that means downtime adds up quickly.
+For a high-volume or multi-material workflow in 3D print farms, that means downtime adds up quickly.

 To find out, we built a small demonstration cell - one robot arm, three printers and custom spool containers.
 The result is a workflow where every stage of FDM is automated, from bed handling to material exchange, all running continuously without human intervention.